Jo Guest: Glamour career

+Born and raised in Chesterfield, north east Derbyshire, England, she grew up on Poplar Drive in Glapwell.
+She attended the former Heath School (open from 1963-91) on Main Street in Heath, Derbyshire, then studied Hotel Management at Chesterfield College.

-Born and raised in Chesterfield, north east Derbyshire, England, Guest started in modelling after she saw an advertisement while on a catering course at her local college.
-She appeared as a Page 3 girl in The Sun  and has also appeared in the magazines Loaded  and FHM.
-She also appeared in the Playboy video Shagalicious British Babes.
+Guest started in modelling after she saw an advertisement while on a catering course at her local college.
+She appeared as a Page 3 girl in The Sun and has appeared in the magazines Loaded and FHM.
+Her Loaded cover shot was projected onto the Houses of Parliament in May 1998.
+Guest appeared in the Playboy video Shagalicious British Babes.

 Guest appeared in a wide range of British "top shelf" magazines, including, Escort, Mayfair, Men Only, Men's World, Razzle and Whitehouse.
 From 2000 she was a television host for the Men and Motors cable/satellite channel in the UK, operated by Granada Television.

-Guest also appeared in an interactive erotic magazine for PC called Interactive Girls.
+Guest appeared in an interactive erotic magazine for PC called Interactive Girls.
 She starred in an erotic PC game called Jo Guest in the Milk Round, released by Interactive Girls Club in 1994.

 Other media work

-In 1995 Guest appeared in the Damian Hurst directed music video for Blur song "Country House" together with Matt Lucas, Keith Allen and Sara Stockbridge.
+In 1995 Guest appeared in the Damien Hirst directed music video for Blur song "Country House" together with Matt Lucas, Keith Allen and Sara Stockbridge.

 In 2002 Guest promoted her proposed move into competitive rally driving.

 Starting with the June 2002 issue, Guest had a monthly advice column in Front magazine.
 She had previously appeared in a weekly "agony babe" advice column in the Daily Star newspaper from November 1998 to March 2000.

 Guest hosted a number of television programmes on the Granada Men & Motors cable/satellite channel in the UK.
 Shows include: